 As we know, applying artificial intelligence in the HR sector has multiple advantages for both the recruiter and the candidate.
-Filling out an application form with artificial intelligence is one of these and has to do with the phase that we usually call “application”, that is the step of the selection process in which the candidate has already learned of the job announcement, assumed interested and decided to send in their CV.
+Filling out an application form with artificial intelligence is one of these.
+It has to do with the phase that we usually call “application”, which is the step of the selection process in which the candidate has already learned of the job announcement, assumed interested and decided to send in their CV.

-Very often online application processes can last more than 30 minutes, which is a big investment of time for the candidate when taken as part of the whole job application process.
-Furthermore, there is a risk that job seekers will be put off if the process is repetitive or if it does not work properly.
-These factors could lead to good candidates abandoning the application process and also, generally, contribute to a negative impression as part of the candidate experience.
+Online application processes can often last more than 30 minutes, which is a significant investment of time for the candidate when taken as part of the whole job application process.
+Furthermore, there is a risk that job seekers will be put off if the process is repetitive or does not work correctly.
+These factors could lead to good candidates abandoning the application process and generally contribute to a negative impression as part of the candidate experience.

-The application form is the most commonly used tool for collecting candidate information and then screening their CVs.
-An application form is a online form for candidates to fill in, and asks a wide range of questions about both the individual and their job-related skills.
+The application form is the most commonly used tool for collecting candidate information and screening their CVs.
+An application form is an online form for candidates to fill in, and it asks a wide range of questions about the individual and their job-related skills.
 The forms are legally defensible and represent a first form of presentation for the candidates to recruiters and/or employers.

 Application forms should be seen as a preliminary step before candidates move on to the next step in the hiring process.
-Ideally, each application form should be tailored to the specific job position that is required, and, with careful planning, can become an extremely effective part of the overall selection process.
+Ideally, each application form should be tailored to the specific job position required and, with careful planning, can become a highly effective part of the overall selection process.

-But how can artificial intelligence help to make the application phase more simple and efficient?
+But how can artificial intelligence help simplify the application phase?

 The secret lies in the information extraction and CV Parsing techniques.
-These are artificial intelligence features, that are also available in Inda, which allow for the automatic extraction and digitisation of structured information taken from CVs to automatically complete an application form.
+These artificial intelligence features are also available in Inda, which allow for the automatic extraction and digitisation of structured information taken from CVs to complete an application form automatically.
 This reduces the number of steps in the application phase.

-Following this, the artificial intelligence systems use a semantic engine to search both keywords and also words that are similar to the keywords in the CVs and applications.
-This means that even candidates who do not have the exact keyword required by the job description in their CV will still be recommended to the next phase if they do have words that are semantically similar to the keyword.
+Following this, the artificial intelligence systems use a semantic engine to search keywords and words similar to those in the CVs and applications.
+This means that even candidates who do not have the exact keyword required by the job description in their CV will still be recommended to the next phase if they have semantically similar words.

 There are many advantages to automatically completing the application form: